 Outdoor Activities

 Opportunities for camping along the Ice Age NST vary greatly.
-In some areas camping is allowed anywhere along the trail; in others only at designated sites.
-These facilities may be spaced quite far apart.
-Along such segments it may be difficult to find any place to camp legally.
-You should plan your multi-day hike carefully.
+In some areas, camping is allowed anywhere along the trail, while in others it is only permitted at designated sites.
+These facilities may be spaced quite far apart, making it difficult to find any place to camp legally.
+For this reason, it is important to plan your multi-day hike carefully.

-Many areas through which the Ice Age NST passes are legally open to hunting during the proper seasons.
-Trail users should check in advance with the local land manager regarding use of specific segments during hunting seasons.
-You are encouraged to wear "hunter's orange" while using segments open to hunting.
+Many areas through which the Ice Age National Scenic Trail passes are legally open to hunting during the proper seasons.
+Trail users should check in advance with the local land manager regarding the use of specific segments during hunting seasons.
+Visitors are encouraged to wear "hunter's orange" while using segments open to hunting.

 Park footer